-It was well known that Bette Davis and Joan Crawford didn't like each other, so it would seem that not much acting was required when they starred opposite each other as the battling spinster Hudson sisters in the campy Whatever Happened to Baby Jane?
-By the time of this movie's opening in the fall of 1962, both Oscar-winning actresses were in the sunset of their careers - Davis was 54, Crawford 57.
+It was well known that Bette Davis and Joan Crawford didn't like each other, so it would seem that little acting was required when they starred opposite each other as the battling, spinster Hudson sisters in the campy Whatever Happened to Baby Jane?
+By the time of the movie's release in the fall of 1962, both Oscar-winning actresses were in the sunset of their careers - Davis was 54 years old, Crawford 57.
 How appropriate that the movie opened on Halloween.

 The movie was a hit, the fourth most popular film of 1962.
 (Its $9 million gross is comparable to about $100 million in today's inflation adjusted dollars.)
 Davis was nominated for an Oscar in the Best Actress category but lost to Anne Bancroft, who won for her role in The Miracle Worker.
 The enterprising Crawford made her self available to Bancroft and accepted the Oscar on her behalf, triumphantly breezing down the aisle past Davis to accept the statue as if it were hers!